Martha Matoula

 Martha Matoula (Μάρθα Ματούλα; born 26 April 1997) is a Greek professional tennis player.

 Career

-Matoula has a career-high singles ranking by the Women's Tennis Association (WTA) of 305, achieved on 6 November 2023.
-She also has a career-high WTA doubles ranking of 228, achieved on 13 October 2025.
-She has won two titles in singles and four in doubles at tournaments of the ITF Women's World Tennis Tour.
+Matoula has a career-high singles ranking by the Women's Tennis Association (WTA) of 296, achieved on 24 August 2026.
+She also has a career-high WTA doubles ranking of 220, achieved on 8 June 2026.
+She has won two titles in singles and five in doubles on the ITF Women's World Tennis Tour.

-Matoula has competed for Greece in the Billie Jean King Cup where she has a win-loss record of 1–0 in singles and 1-1 in doubles.
+Matoula has competed for Greece in the Billie Jean King Cup.

 She attended college at the University of Tulsa (2015–2019) and graduated with a Bachelor's degree of Accounting.

-Matoula made her WTA Tour main-draw debut as a qualifier at the 2023 Transylvania Open, losing in the first round to Patricia Maria Țig in a three set match lasting more than three hours.
+Matoula made her WTA Tour main-draw debut as a qualifier at the 2023 Transylvania Open, losing in the first round to Patricia Maria Țig in a three-set match lasting more than three hours.